jasy125/project1/readme.md

   Descriptions on what each of these are is contained within the variables.tf

-Modify the query in the dockernginx.sh file on line 40 to output your own query
+Modify the query in the installer.sh file on line 40 to output your own query

 ## Usage